realDestroyer/org-vscode/README.md

 **Export Active Tasks**
 Copy all non-DONE tasks to `CurrentTasks.org` for quick review or reporting.

+**Year-in-Review Dashboard**
+Select a full-year Org file, export CSV/JSON summaries, render executive Markdown/HTML, and explore an interactive dashboard with timelines, tag heatmaps, and download buttons directly inside VS Code.

 **Built-In Snippets**
 Use `/todo`, `/template`, `/meeting`, `/checklist`, and more to insert pre-styled blocks.

-**Year-in-Review Suite**
-Pick any yearly Org file and instantly produce JSON/CSV summaries, polished Markdown + HTML executive reports, and an interactive dashboard that highlights tag heatmaps, monthly throughput, and notable wins.
-Commands live in the palette as `Org Mode: Export Yearly Summary`, `Org Mode: Generate Executive Report`, and `Org Mode: Open Year-In-Review Dashboard`.
+---

+## 📊 Yearly Review Workflow

+1. Run **Org Mode: Export Year Summary** to emit `year-summary.csv` + `year-summary.json` inside `.vscode-orgmode/reports/<year>`.
+2. Run **Org Mode: Generate Executive Report** to produce polished Markdown/HTML briefs for leadership updates.
+3. Open **Org Mode: Open Year-in-Review Dashboard** to browse timelines, tag heatmaps, and filterable task lists with quick-open links back to the source file and download buttons for each artifact.

+The dashboard reuses the same parser as the exporter, so updates stay in sync and can be regenerated at any time.

 ---